microsoft/WindowsProtocolTestSuites/TestSuites/RDP/Client/docs/RDP_ClientUserGuide.md

 ![image2.png](./image/RDP_ClientUserGuide/image2.png)
 Note

 >You must use the user Administrator logon if you run test cases with PowerShell mode.
-For more details, please refer to [Configuring the Test Suite Mode](#configuring-the-test-suite-mode).
+For more details, please refer to [Configure the Test Suite Mode](#configure-the-test-suite-mode).

 **To configure the driver computer**